389ds/389ds.github.io/docs/389ds/design/openldap2ds.md

 Overview
 --------

-As the major enterprise linux distributions have decided to remove OpenLDAP from their platforms, there has been and will continue to be interest from major deployments wanting to move from OpenLDAP to 389 Directory Server.
-We should not only provide supporting tooling to make this possible, but also document the possible migrations paths and strategies.
+As the two major enterprise linux distributions (SUSE and Red Hat) have decided to remove OpenLDAP from their platforms, there has been and will continue to be interest from major deployments wanting to move from OpenLDAP to 389 Directory Server on SLE and Red Hat Directory Server on RHEL.
+We should not only provide supporting tooling to make this possible, but also document the possible migrations paths and strategies to give customers a long term, supported, high quality LDAP install.

 Note this excludes FreeIPA/RHIDM which has it's own LDAP migration tooling, and that not all deployments can move to IPA due to their requirements.